Jordan-pseudo/CP_Freshman2nd_Section10_Python_Project/README.md

 ## Main Features

-1. Log Your Mood: Enter your daily mood on a scale from 1 to 5.
+1. Log Your Mood: Enter your daily mood on a scale from 1 to 5 by answering tailored questions.
 2. Receive Encouragement: Get a friendly or motivational message based on your mood
 3. View Mood History: See a list of all the moods you've entered so far (during the current session)
 4. Simple to Use - Clear and easy-to-understand user prompts